nus-cs2113-AY2223S1/tp/docs/team/insafhere.md

 Given below are my contributions to the project:

 * **New Feature**: Added the ability to Clear modules in the Student Plan
-    * What it does: Allows the user to Clear modules for one Semester or all Semesters in with one command
+    * What it does: Allows the user to Clear modules for one Semester or all Semesters with one command
     * Justification: This feature enables users to simply remove modules in their Plan
-    * Highlights: This enhancement is very usefully for users when they want to restart or modify their Academic Plan
+    * Highlights: This enhancement is very useful for users when they want to restart or modify their Academic Plan
     * Credits: NIL
     * Pull Request(s): [#151](https://github.com/AY2223S1-CS2113-T17-2/tp/pull/151), [#158](https://github.com/AY2223S1-CS2113-T17-2/tp/pull/158)

-* **New Feature**: Added the ability to Overview Student Profile
+* **New Feature**: Added the ability to Overview Student Academic Plan
     * What it does: Allows the User to view their total MCs taken, CAP and Eligibility for SEP/NOC in one command
     * Justification: This feature is useful to have a quick glance of their Academic Plan
-    * Highlights: This enhancement was challenging to implement as it requires implementation of other features such as `Check` and `View` features
+    * Highlights: This enhancement was challenging to implement as it requires implementations and modifications to other features such as `Check` and `View`.
     * Credits: NIL
     * Pull Request(s) : Pull Request(s): [#154](https://github.com/AY2223S1-CS2113-T17-2/tp/pull/154), [#157](https://github.com/AY2223S1-CS2113-T17-2/tp/pull/157), [#158](https://github.com/AY2223S1-CS2113-T17-2/tp/pull/158)

-* **New Feature**: Added the ability for users to view all format input issues for commands
+* **New Feature**: Added the ability for users to view all format input issues for commands at once
-    * What it does: Allows the user to view all input format issue(s) in when using the `Add`, `Delete`, `View`, `Clear`, `MCs` and `View` command
+    * What it does: Allows the user to view all input format issue(s) at once when using the `Add`, `Delete`, `View`, `Clear`, `MCs` and `View` command
     * Justification: This feature is useful for users if they made multiple errors when using a command, so they can rectify it accordingly
-    * Highlights: This enhancement was tedious to implement due to the non-existence of getMessage() method for each exception implemented previous, hence had to restructure the exceptions for best implementation of this feature
+    * Highlights: This enhancement was tedious to implement due to the non-existence of getMessage() method for each exception implemented previously, hence had to restructure the exceptions for best implementation of this feature
     * Credits: NIL
     * Pull Request(s): [#140](https://github.com/AY2223S1-CS2113-T17-2/tp/pull/140), [#145](https://github.com/AY2223S1-CS2113-T17-2/tp/pull/145), [#146](https://github.com/AY2223S1-CS2113-T17-2/tp/pull/146), [#147](https://github.com/AY2223S1-CS2113-T17-2/tp/pull/147)